cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/view-email-security-reports.md

 Below the chart, you'll see a list of detected malware and how many messages were detected as having that malware.

-## Top senders and recipients report
+## Top Senders and Recipients report

-The **Top senders and recipients report** is a pie chart showing your top email senders.
+The **Top Senders and Recipients report** is a pie chart showing your top email senders.

 To view this report, in the Security &amp; Compliance Center, go to **Reports** \> **Dashboard** \> **Top Senders and Recipients**.